 - Switch To A Healthier Diet

-No. You might be tempted to save yourself time and money by just giving your pup one of your over-the-counter pain meds.
+No. Human pain meds are not safe for dogs.
+You might be tempted to save yourself time and money by just giving your pup one of your over-the-counter pain meds.
 Think again.
-Human medications are not safe for dogs.

 Absolutely not, say experts.
 Human medications and over-the-counter (OTC) pain meds for dogs can be extremely dangerous and even fatal.
 Learn more about OTC meds for dogs.

 Many common OTC pain relievers fall into the category of nonsteroidal anti-inflammatories (NSAIDs).
 These include ibuprofen, aspirin, baby aspirin, and naproxen, among others.

 NSAIDs work by inhibiting the production of fatty acid compounds in your body called prostaglandins, which are responsible for fever, inflammation, and pain.

 Prostaglandins, however, serve beneficial roles in the human and canine body, including sustaining sufficient blood flow to the kidneys, maintaining normal blood clotting, and producing a layer of mucus that protects the gastrointestinal tract’s inner lining from stomach acid.

 When these healthy functions become reduced, dogs are particularly susceptible to health problems.
 They can develop:

 - Intestinal problems.